barbazul/1kfa/mod_guide_gm.md

 ![Point distributions](images/point_distributions.png){ width=7cm }

 Tell the players to choose how to distribute 6 points among the attributes.
 No attribute may have a rank of zero.
-They must all be at least Anchors, and there's no rank above Dart.
+They must all be at least Anvils, and there's no rank above Dragon.

 Looking at which attributes get applied to their chosen move cards will help the players decide how to distribute these 6 points.